 The Nomad Kitchen is water-resistant, but it is not intended to be left out exposed to the elements.
 Make sure to clean and dry your Nomad Kitchen of all food and liquids thoroughly between uses.

 Dry and clean the surface with a clean cloth.
 Avoid using any harsh chemicals or abrasive pads to clean the surface as they may damage the finish.

 Your Nomad Kitchen Cutting Board is made from bamboo.
 Bamboo is more resistant to bacteria than wooden cutting boards.
-Clean your bamboo cutting board with soapy water (we recommend biodegradable soap in the wilderness).
+Clean your bamboo cutting board with soapy water before its first use and after each subsequent use. (we recommend biodegradable soap in the wilderness).
 Rub with mineral oil between trips to help retain moisture and prevent cracking.